 My favorite color is a rainbow exploding across the sky, ensuring promises are made; validating something special is waiting at the end of everything beautiful.

 My favorite place is anywhere I can witness Mother Nature’s glory while standing and sharing with loved ones.

 The statement, “Two hearts become one…” is a principle I awake every morning grateful for.
 My life is what it is because my wife (your mother) has made me who I am.

-Patience is a virtue that if mastered, nothing will stop your passionate heart.
+Patience is a virtue that, if mastered, nothing will stop your passionate heart.

 Happiness in life comes as a result of living through painful times as well.
 We would never feel or sense how wonderful life can be without experiencing trials along the way.
-Life has things presented to us which are beyond our control; happiness is found by not worrying about these things.
+Life has things presented to us that are beyond our control; happiness is found by not worrying about these things.

-If you wronged, it is only human.
+If you are wronged, it is only human.
 Forgiveness comes by seeking mercy while looking the other in the eye.

 My greatest joy is knowing you are happy; my greatest pride is when you have done your best.
 The fact you picked me as your Dad makes me the luckiest man on the earth.